LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 ## To develop with stripe

+STRIPE NOT WORKING 500 INTERNAL SERVER ERROR SOMETHING WITH HEADERS, FORGET ABOUT STRIPE FOR NOW

 grab first two env locals from stripe and then:

 1. run project npm run dev